 - Ambiguously Bi: Juli.
 Before leaving for seminary, Juli tells Erich that around him, all his good memories return.
 Among those memories?
 The first girl he liked.

-- Moment Of Awesome: Admit it, you cheered when Erich ripped Juli's grandmother a new one when she talked crap about Juli to his mother.
+- Moment of Awesome: Admit it, you cheered when Erich told off Juli's grandmother for making snide, racist remarks about her own grandson.

 - Values Dissonance: Juli's view of his abuse at Siegfried's hands as a "sin" for which he must atone can be jarring to modern readers.
 Possibly counts as Deliberate Values Dissonance, since this attitude isn't unrealistic for a student at a conservative, 1970's-era boarding school.